-The Roomba 980 is the best overall robot vacuum cleaner for carpets.
-But what makes it better than the rest, including the Roomba 960?
+The Roomba S9+ is the best overall robot vacuum cleaner for carpets.
+But what makes it better than the rest, including the Roomba 980?

-Besides the Roomba 980 has an excellent navigation system; iAdapt 2.0.
-This is the industry-leading technology because it uses cameras and sensors whereas most robot vacuums use sensors only.
-Roomba 960 also has this navigation system but lacks Carpet Boost which is primary in our discussion today.
+Besides, the Roomba S9 has an excellent navigation system; iAdapt 3.0.
+This is the industry-leading technology because it uses cameras and sensors, whereas most robot vacuums use sensors only.
+It also has a self-emptying bin technology that can hold dirt for an entire month.

-Unfortunately, the Roomba 980 is too expensive if you are on a budget.
-It costs $900 though you may get it for lesser.
+Unfortunately, the Roomba S9+ is too expensive if you are on a budget.
+It costs $1400 though you may get the S9, which doesn’t include the CleanBase unit.
 Make sure to subscribe to our price drop alerts to get instant notifications when there is a discount!